-You make this creamy Magical Lemon Tahini Sauce in about five minutes, right in your blender.
-Use it generously as a dip or a salad dressing!
+Make this creamy, magical lemon tahini sauce in about five minutes, right in your blender.
+It's a healthy, flavorful dip or salad dressing!

 This bright, lemon tahini sauce is seriously addictive, but you know what I love almost as much as pouring this on all of the food?
 That it takes about five minutes to make.
 In the blender.
 BOOM.